viktorHbenitez/workspaceSwift/CreateWorkspace.md

 * Create the Main project
-    * sub item 1
-    * sub item 2

 * Create the Main's first Framework  wiith Cocoa Touch Framework
 ![imagen](../master/assets/imgMarkdown/createFramework.png)

 *If you have to copy files to the another project(framework) make sure to selected “copy item if needed” and create groups*

 **All properties and methods must to be public in the framework.**
 ![imagen](../master/assets/imgMarkdown/imgPublic.png)

 ```swift